tomhiskey/personal-site-11ty/posts/i-rebuilt-my-website-the-hard-way.md

 So in the last month or two I've found the time to work on it.
 Here's what I did.

+## 1 - Come up with a project

+I decided to focus my efforts on rebuilding my personal website, is a very modest affair with just a few pages and even fewer visitors.

-## Learn about CSS grids
+## 2 - Learn about CSS grids

 I'm comfortable enough with CSS but my knowledge is 10 years old.
-One thing that was lacking was CSS grids.
+I'd never used [CSS grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout).

 So I learned about them with things like the fun [CSS Grid Garden](https://cssgridgarden.com/).
 And I messed around with them using Glitch ([here's my test site](https://gaudy-apostosaurus.glitch.me/blog.html)).

-Using Glitch was so easy and fun - it seems like such a great way to try things.
+Glitch was so easy and fun - it seems like such a great way to try things.

-## Get Visual Studio Code and set up Jekyll
+## 3 - Get Visual Studio Code to build a static site

+It was time to delve into the murky (for me) world of code editors and Terminal.
+So I got Visual Studio Code, which everyone seems to be using (I'm sure that's not true).

+## 4 - Install Jekyll and run through the tutorial

+This

+## 5 - Install Eleventy and get the base blog

+I understand from [Charlotte Dann](https://twitter.com/charlotte_dann?lang=en) that Eleventy is the static site generator that the cool kids are using.

+So

+## 6 - Tweak, tweak, tweak and deploy